i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 The speech therapy R sound – there’s just no one right answer for everyone!
-If this tricky sound is dRiving you cRazy, I have just a few tips and reminders to help you and your students (If you’re too busy to read this entire post, scroll down to the last section that includes my top 5 tips for the /r/ sound!)
+If this tricky sound is tricky for your and your students, I have just a few tips and reminders to help you and your students (If you’re too busy to read this entire post, scroll down to the last section that includes my top 5 tips for the /r/ sound!)

 When I got my job at a middle school, I saw more students working on /r/ than ever before.
 I attended online seminars, read every bit of research I could find, read /r/ curriculum books, and reflected on my experience working with students on the /r/ sound to really uncover everything I could about this sound!